PC-98

 1993

 If you were to take Castlevania and replace Simon Belmont with a leather-clad dominatrix, you’d end up with Rusty.
 This isn’t a bad thing.
 Who wouldn’t want to play a game with energetic music, impressive boss battles, and a badass whip-wielding protagonist?
-It would be easy to label the game as a knock-off and call it a day, but there are a number of things that help Rusty stand out from the game it was inspired by.
+It would be easy to label the game as a sleazy knock-off and call it a day, but there are a number of things that help Rusty stand out from the game it was inspired by.
 The levels in Rusty are more complex than they are in Castlevania and provide more pathways to explore.
 Springboards and conveyor belts allow for some simple environmental puzzles, and there are a lot of secrets to find in each stage.
-The game is also noticeably faster than Castlevania, and the inclusion of a run button makes this even more apparent.
+The game is noticeably faster than Castlevania too, and the inclusion of a run button makes this even more apparent.
 Players will need this extra boost of speed to clear large jumps, avoid falling ceilings, and get across collapsing bridges.
 The game also included a cool eagle sidekick who would attack enemies on your behalf.
 (This was years before Symphony of the Night introduced familiars to the Castlevania franchise.)
-The animation is a little wooden at times and some of the areas feel a little empty, but Rusty is easily one of the best games released exclusively for the PC-98 and the type of game that western audiences would have gravitated to.
+The animation is somewhat wooden at times and some of the areas feel a little empty, but Rusty is easily one of the best games released exclusively for the PC-98 and the type of game that western audiences would have gravitated to.

 2